 The plot is also about the preparation and execution of the first performance of the play, which was not guaranteed to be a success.
-Edmond was an unsuccesful playwriter, and writing in verses was going out of fashion.
+Edmond was an unsuccesful playwright, and writing in verse was going out of fashion.

 Having some knowledge of Cyrano de Bergerac, or having watched the 1990 film adaptation, may be useful, as this film pretends that many quotes were delivered in real life before being written into the play.